kernelorg-mirror/linux_kernel_git_kas_linux/Documentation/x86/x86_64/mm.rst

 memory address (this means in some cases it can also include PCI memory holes).

+With MKTME, we have multiple direct mappings.
+One per-KeyID.
+They are put next to each other.
+PAGE_OFFSET + N * direct_mapping_size can be used to find direct mapping for KeyID-N.

 vmalloc space is lazily synchronized into the different PML4/PML5 pages of the processes using the page fault handler, with init_top_pgt as reference.